Deluxe 28 SHO

 Here's a quick but comprehensive overview of the Ariens Deluxe 28 SHO snow blower to help you decide whether or not it's worth the investment.

 Seriously, what happened to winter?
-I remember wintertime being cold and snowy but never in my time on this earth do I remember winter being this treacherous.
+I remember wintertime being cold and snowy but never in my short time on this earth do I remember winter being this treacherous.
 Sure we had blizzards from time to time but now it seems like a blizzard during winter is to be expected!
 Blankets of snow have now become mountains of snow and it's really getting harder and harder to deal with.

 Snow blowers have been trying to keep up with these kinds of conditions by getting smarter and more powerful.
 In my opinion, however, the features they keep piling on year after year aren't enough to effectively manage my winter problems.